FindMySchool LogoFindMySchool

 The school is significantly oversubscribed, with 3.21 applications per place in recent years.
 Year 7 entry is coordinated by Merton Council; families apply through standard admissions procedures with no entrance test or specific academic selection.
 Approximately 240 places are available in Year 7.

-The last distance offered in recent admissions cycles has been approximately 1.61 miles, reflecting both demand and the school's position as a popular choice within Merton.
+The furthest distance at which a place was offered in recent admissions cycles has been approximately 1.61 miles, reflecting both demand and the school's position as a popular choice within Merton.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Families should verify current admissions criteria with Merton Council and the school directly.

 The school has additionally resourced provision for students with speech, language and communication difficulties; these places are reserved for pupils with Education, Health and Care Plans naming the school.